Betel nut chewing: Culture

 Betel quid chewing constitutes an important and popular cultural activity in many Asian and Oceanic countries, including India, Bangladesh, Myanmar, Cambodia, the Solomon Islands, Thailand, the Philippines, Laos, and Vietnam.
 Chewing betel was once common in Malaysia, but the practice has long since died out.
 Betel nut kits (tepak sirih) made of silver and other precious metals, once featured in royal regalia and presented as wedding gifts, have become collector's items, and a tepak sirih set is featured on the 1989–2012 series Malaysian 20-sen coin.

-In urban areas, chewing betel quid is generally considered a nuisance because some chewers spit the betel quid juice out in public areas – compare chewing gum ban in Singapore and smoking ban.
-The red stain generated by the combination of ingredients when chewed are known to make a colourful stain on the ground.
+In urban areas, chewing betel quid is generally considered a nuisance because some chewers spit the betel quid juice out in public areas.
+The combination of ingredients when chewed is known to make a colourful stain.
 This is becoming an unwanted eyesore in Indian cities such as Mumbai, although many see it as an integral part of Indian culture.
 This is also common in some of the Persian Gulf countries, such as the UAE and Qatar, where many Indians live.
-Recently, the Dubai government has banned the import and sale of betel quid and the like.
+In 2008 the Dubai government banned the import and sale of betel quid and the like.

 According to traditional Ayurvedic medicine, chewing betel leaf is a remedy against bad breath (halitosis).